shirtsgroup/physical_validation/doc/userguide.rst

   Information on the sampled ensemble.
 This includes the temperature, pressure, and chemical potential, with specific requirements depending on the ensemble specified.
 * :obj:`.SimulationData.system` of type :class:`.SystemData`:
-  Information on the system (numbers of atoms, molecules, constraints, etc.).
+  Information on the system (number of atoms, molecules, constraints, etc.).
 * :obj:`.SimulationData.observables` of type :class:`.ObservableData`:
   Trajectories of observables along the simulation, such as energy or volume.
 * :obj:`.SimulationData.trajectory` of type :class:`.TrajectoryData`: